amora479/website/content/bju/cps230/homework/program1.md

 * Bit manipulation is your friend; e.g., an easy way to force a potentially large integer into the range \[`0x000`, `0xfff`\] is an `AND` operation: `value & 0xfff` *(in C notation)*

-## Report

-Fill out the [standard program report template](/course/bju/content/cps230/downloads/report_template.docx) DOCX file and print it out.

-Also print out your source code using a fixed-width font; if the code takes up more than one page, be sure to print it out "two up" (2 logical pages of code printed side-by-side on each physical page of paper).

-Visual Studio does a nice job of printing code in a good monospace font with nice touches like page numbers and the name of the file being printed.

 ## Submission

-Use the submission system to submit your code in a single C file named `prog1.c` by the due date.
+Fill out the [standard program report template](/course/bju/content/cps230/downloads/report_template.docx) DOCX file.
+Submit the report and your `prog1.c` to the program 1 folder in your Bitbucket repository.

-Turn in your printed report in person at the beginning of the next class after the due date.
+Submit a signed honesty sheet at the beginning of the next class period.